MicrosoftDocs/mixed-reality/enthusiast-guide/location-based-experiences.md

 A: Azure PlayFab is a complete backend platform for live games.
 You can learn more at <https://playfab.com/>.

-### Using SteamVR for in Location Based Entertainment
+### Using SteamVR for Location Based Entertainment

 **Q: I use SteamVR to deploy my experiences.
 Does Windows Mixed Reality work with SteamVR?**